Ryason/Ryason.github.io/Blender.md

 # 3D Models
 ---

 The following images are renders of models I have created using blender.

 I like to practice creating models by modelling real world products.
 Usually from Ikea, as they're often listed alongside a dimensional drawing.
+I also take part in daily 3D challenges, where 3D renders are created in one day using a given promt.